Apple Suspends Siri Listening Practice, But Could Keep Voice Recordings

-Apple said Friday that it would suspend a practice that allowed independent contractors to listen to recordings of user voices made when they used Siri, The Verge reported.
+Apple said Friday that it would suspend a practice that allowed independent contractors to listen to recordings of users’ voices made when they used Siri, The Verge reported.

-The revelation that the company allowed independent contractors to listen to audio from Siri came last week in a report from The Guardian where a whistleblower for one of the firm’s involved detailed the practice, which The Verge noted is not explicitly stated in Apple’s terms of service.
+The revelation that the company allowed independent contractors to listen to audio from Siri came last week in a report from The Guardian where a whistleblower for one of the firms involved detailed the practice, which The Verge noted is not explicitly stated in Apple’s terms of service.

-Workers allegedly regularly overheard private and intimate moments between customers including drug deals, medical details and customers having sex.
+Workers allegedly regularly overheard private and intimate moments between customers, including drug deals, medical details, and customers having sex.

 In a statement, Apple said future customers will have the ability to decide whether they participate in the “Siri grading” program.

-“We are committed to delivering a great Siri experience while protecting user privacy,” an Apple spokesperson said per The Verge.
+“We are committed to delivering a great Siri experience while protecting user privacy,” an Apple spokesperson said, per The Verge.
 “While we conduct a thorough review, we are suspending Siri grading globally.
 Additionally, as part of a future software update, users will have the ability to choose to participate in grading.”

 According to The Guardian, Apple sent a “small proportion” of Siri requests to independent contractors throughout the world in order to grade the virtual assistant’s responses on factors, which include whether a user intentionally triggered Siri or whether the virtual assistant, which was unveiled by the company in 2011, was able to understand the request and respond appropriately.

-In a statement to The Guardian, the company said less than 1 percent of Siri requests were analyzed by the independent contractors, which it said were bound to confidentiality agreements.
-Apple said the data was not associated with a user’s Apple ID, which is the account Apple users use to use Apple’s services like the App Store and iCloud.
+In a statement to The Guardian, the company said less than 1 percent of Siri requests were analyzed by independent contractors, which it said were bound to confidentiality agreements.
+Apple said the data was not associated with a customer’s Apple ID, which is the account Apple users have for Apple services like the App Store and iCloud.

 .@Apple suspends #Siri quality control program following whistleblower report https://t.co/Le4IPXXslo pic.twitter.com/HI5IxovFT8